Breck37/react-2-mini/notes.md

 # Step 5
 `src/App.js`
 * In App.js, locate the `currentCart` variable and remove it.
-In it's place, lets create another `<ProductList />` tag passing a products prop set to `this.state.cart`, the showPicture prop we used previously set to false, and a `delete` prop set to `this.deleteItem` (which we will create in the next step) with the product.
+In it's place, lets create another `<ProductList />` tag passing a products prop set to `this.state.cart`, the showPicture prop we used previously set to false, and a `delete` prop set to `this.deleteItem` (which we will create in the next step).
 * Above the render, create a deleteItem method that takes in a product as a parameter.
 * Inside the deleteItem method, lets make a copy of our current cart using `.slice()`.
 Then, create a variable `newCart` set to a `.filter()` through the cart copy that only returns items not the same as the product passed in.
 * Then `setState()` on the `cart` property using the `newCart` variable.